American Addiction Centers Photo

 What is a Partial Hospitalization Program (PHP)?

-Often considered the midway point between inpatient and outpatient treatment, partial hospitalization programs (PHPs) are a specific type of intensive outpatient program (IOP) for addiction and/or mental health treatment.1,2 PHPs in Texas and elsewhere usually provide similar treatments and therapies to those offered in inpatient facilities, just at a lower intensity of care.
+Often considered the midway point between inpatient and outpatient treatment, partial hospitalization programs (PHPs) are high-intensity outpatient programs for addiction and/or mental health treatment.1,2 PHPs in Texas and elsewhere usually provide similar treatments and therapies to those offered in inpatient facilities, just at a lower intensity of care.
 Along these same lines PHPs offer more intensive treatment than general outpatient programs.3

 The continuum of care established by the American Society of Addiction Medicine (ASAM) provides a bit more context.
 It’s organized into four levels of care ranging from .5 to 4.
 Within this ranking, PHPs fit into level 2.5.4